By Margaret Walsh-Buhi, Ph.D., MPH

 Putting Your Group Together

 How do we find participants for our groups?
 There is an extensive array of techniques , and here are a few of them.
-Certainly, advertising through flyers, brochures, posters, and the Internet are effective ways to recruit participants.
+Certainly, advertising through PSAs, flyers, posters, and the Internet (including social media networks) are effective ways to recruit participants.
 In certain cases, nominations from your colleagues or other individuals in the target audience might assist you.
-Piggybacking onto already established groups (e.g., getting permission to ask a few questions at the end of a PTA meeting for parents) may be an efficient way to find focus group participants (or even ‘ready-made’ groups), as would finding individuals at a location where you can ask them to spend a short amount of time with you. in all cases you need to be ready to tell the participants what is expected of them in terms of time and effort and what can they expect in terms of reward.
+Piggybacking onto already established groups (e.g., getting permission to ask a few questions at the end of a Parent Teacher Association, or PTA, meeting for parents) may be an efficient way to find focus group participants (or even ‘ready-made’ groups, e.g., a PTA), as would finding individuals at a location where you can ask them to spend a short amount of time with you.
+In all cases, you need to be ready to tell the participants what is expected of them in terms of time and effort, and what can they expect in terms of reward.

 If you are able to select from a large number of participants, make sure you set specific inclusion and exclusion criteria (e.g., must be over 18 but under 35, must have a college education, must have equal numbers of whites, African-Americans, Latinos, and Asian-Americans, etc.).
 And if you're interviewing individuals of parenting age, offer childcare as well.
 Transportation may be an issue for focus groups since not everyone will live near where you want them to be, especially if you are recruiting economically disadvantaged individuals.
 In all cases, incentives should be as generous as allowable by IRBs and should be sufficient to attract individual participants without influencing them in terms of the type of responses they will give you.

-In terms of finding the most representative participants for a qualitative research effort, a subset of the population is selected, just as it is for any given study.
-In qualitative research, however, we simply do our best to find representative individuals who can give us information that we can generalize to a broad enough sample to at least begin a health communication effort or develop a more substantive quantitative research approach.
-Therefore, if we're interested in all undergraduates on a large campus, we would want to sample our interviewees more or less according to the gender, ethnic, and age make-up of the campus.
+In terms of finding the most representative participants for a formative research effort, a subset of the population is selected, just as it is for any given study.
+In formative research, however, we simply do our best to find representative individuals who can give us information that we can generalize to a broad enough sample to at least begin a health communication effort or develop a more substantive research approach.
+Therefore, if we're interested in all undergraduates on a large campus, we would want to sample our interviewees more or less according to the sex, racial/ethnic, and age make-up of the campus.
 There are many different scientific and non-scientific approaches to sampling.
-Three different sampling approaches are used in qualitative research: purposive sampling, quota sampling, and snowball sampling.
+Three different sampling approaches are used in formative research: purposive sampling, quota sampling, and snowball sampling.

 Purposive sampling is the least scientific approach to determining our participants in terms of their generalizability (although the relative scientific merit of various approaches is debated).
 Essentially, this involves researchers using their own judgment to determine how best to select a representation or subset of individuals.
 This may often be a more efficient approach, but it does not allow one to make strong generalizations to broader populations.
 An example would be to walk up to a few students coming out of the Student Union and try to get one or more of them to discuss attitudes about soft drinks, obesity, etc. This information may be used for a news article, informal report, or even pilot data for the next phase of qualitative or quantitative research.

-Quota sampling is used when the researcher wants to make sure that certain characteristics (e.g., race, gender, drivers vs. mass transit users) of a population will be represented to the extent determined by the investigator.
-For example, if we want to make sure that our survey participants match the age/class (freshmen, sophomores, etc.), we would make sure that we have individuals who fall into each of these specific categories in the exact proportions they exist across campus.
+Quota sampling is used when the researcher wants to make sure that certain characteristics (e.g., race, gender identity, drivers vs. mass transit users) of a population will be represented to the extent determined by the investigator.
+For example, if we want to make sure that our survey participants match the class standing of a university (freshmen, sophomores, etc.), we would make sure that we sample individuals who fall into each of these specific categories in the exact proportions they exist across campus.
 For instance, if at the end of our first effort we find that only 40% of our sample are male while it’s 50% campus-wide, would need to go out and find enough males to fill that quota to make the samples equal, matching the university profile.

 Snowball sampling (or “chain referral sampling”) is used when scientific or purposive samples may not get us to the people we want.
 For instance, we may want to conduct research into health protective behaviors among sex workers.
 Using confidentiality and anonymity, we may be able to assure individuals that they are free to speak with us, but we would have no way to find a large enough sample through standard techniques.
 Instead, we would ask our initial respondents to name a few individuals we could contact using their social networks and proceed accordingly.
 Therefore, the final sample will comprise a "snowball", developed with one individual serving as the core of the sample and using their networks and those of subsequent respondents to find others.

-It is probably not a good idea to include individuals that have a highly distinct experiences or expertise with the theme of your research.
-For instance, if we're talking about educational challenges, one would not necessarily have a group member mixture of adults with college education, and others who have limited formal education.
-The researcher should also control to the extent possible of participants’ level of commitment to or passion about sensitive issues, such as reproductive rights (unless it is the very tension and conflict about the issue that is of specific interest to the researcher).
+It is probably not a good idea to include individuals who have distinct experiences or expertise with the theme of your research.
+For instance, if we're talking about educational challenges, one would not necessarily have a group mixture of adults with college education, and others who have limited formal education.
+The researcher should also control to the extent possible participants’ level of commitment to or passion about sensitive issues, such as reproductive rights (unless it is the very tension and conflict about the issue that is of specific interest to the researcher).